-Potassium is the main electrolyte found in intracellular fluid (the fluid inside your cells) while sodium is the main electrolyte found in extracellular fluid (the fluid found outside yours cells).
+Potassium is the main electrolyte found in intracellular fluid (the fluid inside your cells) while sodium is the primary electrolyte found in extracellular fluid (the fluid found outside your cells).

 Together, these two important electrolytes maintain and regulate the flow of fluids and nutrients going into and out of your cells.

 Poor fluid balance can lead to dehydration, which can negatively affect heart and kidney function.
 Stay hydrated and ensure you hit the recommended daily intake of potassium to maintain optimal fluid balance in the body.

 Potassium plays an important role in metabolic processes to neutralize bone-depleting acids.

 During digestion, potassium compounds neutralize acids.
 In the absence of potassium, however, these acids would draw upon alkalizing calcium from bones to be neutralized.